peterzheng98/RCompiler-Spec/src/undefined-behavior/lexical-structure.md

 r[ub.lexical-structure.keywords]
 ## Keywords

+- Strict keywords
   - Keywords related to synchronization are undefined: `async`, `await`.
+  - Visibility keyword `pub` is not defined, which means all items like modules, structs, functions, methods, etc. are visible.
+  - The keyword `extern` is not defined.
 - Weak keywords are not defined.